kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **BANNER_FILE**

-  The path to a banner file to serve to clients.
+  The path to a banner file to serve to clients in Electrum's "Console" tab.
 Relative file paths must be relative to **DB_DIRECTORY**.
 The banner file is re-read for each new client.

   You can place several meta-variables in your banner file, which will be replaced before serving to a client.